 |New Hampshire Accounting Jobs|

 Southern New Hampshire University offers a wide range of accounting programs both online and on-campus.

-Choices include a Bachelor of Science in Accounting, Accounting/Finance and Accounting/Information Systems, as well as a Master of Science in Accounting with concentrations in auditing, forensic accounting and taxation.
+Choices include a Bachelor of Science in Accounting, Accounting/Finance, and Accounting/Information Systems, as well as a Master of Science in Accounting with concentrations in auditing, forensic accounting, and taxation.
 Moreover, students have the option to pursue an accelerated online accounting degree program with the BS to MS Fast Track program.

 The Master of Science in Accounting at Southern New Hampshire University allows students to meet the 150-credit requirement for CPA licensure and provides in-depth knowledge of advanced accounting topics.
 This will all come in handy when looking into New Hampshire accounting jobs further down the line!

 The school is also the only one in New Hampshire to offer the possibility of gaining experience through the Volunteer Tax Income Assistance program.

-Affordable, thorough and designed for students who wish to start their career as soon as possible, the Southern New Hampshire university can prepare you for the CPA exam and for success as an accountant, without however matching up to top ranked accounting programs in the country.
+Affordable, thorough and designed for students who wish to start their career as soon as possible, the Southern New Hampshire University can prepare you for the CPA exam and for success as an accountant, without however matching up to top-ranked accounting programs in the country.